September 4, 2023

 Choose reputable sites from the backlink profiles of your competitors and start sending out requests.
 Make sure you have good topics ready.
 For ideas, you can go back to your data and see what kind of topics worked for getting your competitors approved.

 You may need to work on developing backlinks for weeks and sometimes months before you see serious movement but don’t let that get you down.
-Once you have finally achieved that healthy profile, you’ll be perfectly positioned to rent out your website.
+Once you have finally achieved that healthy profile, you’ll be perfectly positioned to rent out your website and sell leads.

 If you followed all of the previous steps, you now have a website that carries some weight for its local niche.
 It may be appearing in a series of searches, and even edging out some local businesses for key terms.
 That’s right where you want to be and now you can start renting it out for money.